 Informa was created through the merger of IBC Group plc and LLP Group plc in December 1998.
 Since then the company has developed through business growth and a number of acquisitions and mergers.
 Major historical corporate transactions and equity issuance are listed below, with links to more detailed information.

-As part of the 2021-2024 Growth Acceleration Plan II, GAP II, Informa announced in December 2021 that it would be divesting its Intelligence businesses and focusing the Group on its leadership positions in Academic Markets and B2B Markets.
+As part of the 2021-2024 Growth Acceleration Plan 2 GAP 2, Informa announced in December 2021 that it would be divesting its Intelligence businesses and focusing the Group on its leadership positions in Academic Markets and B2B Markets.

-Informa has committed to returning up to £1bn of value to shareholders as part of GAP II, through a share buyback programme.
+Informa has committed to returning up to £1bn of value to shareholders as part of GAP 2, through a share buyback programme.

-The programme began in February 2022 and, following the completion of the divestment of Pharma Intelligence, Informa has committed £725m to share buybacks, which is expected to take the Group into the first half of 2023.
+The programme began in February 2022 and, following the divestment of the Informa Intelligence portfolio, Informa has committed £1bn to share buybacks to be completed in 2023.

 Acquisition of UBM plc